 - $554,500 4/3/2009

-This is the guitar owned and played by actor Roy Rogers in 100 films and hundreds of recording sessions between 1933 and his death in 1998.
-It was also frequently seen and heard on The Roy Rogers Show which ran for 9 years on radio before becoming a television hit between 1951 & 1957.
-The 1930 guitar, 1 of 50 made that year, was purchased in San Francisco for $225.
-Leonard Franklin Slye (Roy Rogers) then bought it used in 1933 for $30 from a Pawn Shop.
+This is the guitar owned and played by actor Roy Rogers in hudnred films and hundreds of recording sessions between 1933 and his death in 1998.
+It was also frequently seen and heard on The Roy Rogers Show which ran for nine years on radio before becoming a television hit between 1951 and 1957.
+The 1930 guitar, one of 50 made that year, was purchased in San Francisco for $225.
+Leonard Franklin Slye (Roy Rogers) then bought it used in 1933 for $30 from a pawn shop.

 1963 Gretsch PX6120DC Chet Atkins